wambua-iv/my-learning-notes/Enterprise Engineering/Huawei Training/Storage.md

 LUN becomes Consistent

 Running status of  Replication Pair
+	Normal
-Normal => Data synchronization between the primary and secondary LUNs is complete.
+		 Data synchronization between the primary and secondary LUNs is complete.
+	Split
-Split => Data replication between the primary and secondary LUNs is suspended.
+		Data replication between the primary and secondary LUNs is suspended.
 The running status of a pair changes to Split after the primary and secondary LUNs are manually split.
+	Interrupted
-Interrupted =>  the pair between the primary and secondary LUNs is interrupted To be recovered => remote replication pair requires restoration using a manual policy after the fault that caused a pair interruption is rectified
+		the pair between the primary and secondary LUNs is interrupted To be recovered
+		remote replication pair requires restoration using a manual policy after the fault that caused a pair interruption is rectified
+	Invalid
-Invalid => original properties of a primary or secondary LUN change while a pair is interrupted Synchronizing => When data is being synchronized from the primary LUN to the secondary LUN, the secondary LUN cannot be read or written.
+		original properties of a primary or secondary LUN **change while a pair is interrupted** Synchronizing
+		When data is being synchronized from the primary LUN to the secondary LUN, the **secondary LUN cannot be read or written**.
 If a disaster occurs at this time, data on the secondary LUN cannot be used for service recovery.

 after a remote replication pair is configured, for the host, the [secondary LUN is read-only by default.] -> write protection must be removed to make the secondary LUN able to take over the roles of the primary LUN

+Synchronous
+	**Intial Synchronization** -> If the primary LUN receives a write request from the host during initial synchronization, data is written to both the primary and secondary LUNs.
+	**Dual Write**
+		-> production storage system receives a write request -> HyperReplication records the request in a log (records the address information) -> data written to both the primary and secondary LUNs.
+If a LUN is in the write-back state, data will be written to the cache.
+		-> HyperReplication waits for the write results from both the primary and secondary LUNs.
+Replication relationship is interrupted if the Secondary LUN write fails
+		-> The system returns the write result of the primary LUN to the host.
+		 {synchronization is started later, the data blocks corresponding to the log address are replicated again}
+Asynchronous
+	- initial synchronization is implemented by default to copy all data from the primary LUN to the secondary LUN.
+	- asynchronous replication synchronization task is started, snapshots are generated for primary and secondary LUNs, and the points in time of these two LUNs are updated.
+		- snapshot of the primary LUN is X and that of the secondary LUN is X
+	- host is cached at the point in time X + 1 in the primary LUN cache [host receives a write success]
+	- Data at the point in time X on the primary LUN is replicated to the secondary LUN [snapshots of the primary and secondary LUNs are deleted]
+	- primary and secondary LUNs flush the received data to disks and record the DCL.
+#### NAS Asyschronous Replication
+-> RPO of fifteen seconds
+-> Snapshot of Primary Lun is taken first
+	- [host write]
+		- data is written to the local cache on the host, the write result is returned to the host
+		- object layer-based replication directly replicates objects from the primary file system to the secondary file system without the involvement of the file layer

+During data synchronization, remote replication pair 02 fails due to a fault.
+The consistency group stops synchronization of remote replication pairs 01 and 03 immediately.

 [HyperDetect] is a data protection technology deployed in storage system containers.
 It provides _ransomware detection capabilities_, including __ransomware file interception__, __real-time ransomware detection__, and __intelligent ransomware detection__